Quantum information with quantum-like bits

 To better describe the structure of the graphs that are suitable resources for our QL platform, we show in \cref{fig:1QL} four instances of \cref{eq:R} for increasing values of $l$, as specified in the captions.

 The case $l=0$ corresponds to uncoupled regular graphs, as in \cref{eq:A12}.
 By increasing $l$, we strengthen the coupling between the two subgraphs.
-For $l=k$, \cref{eq:R} turns into a regular matrix with total valency $2k$, with the same density of both intra- and cross- subgraphs edges.
+For $l=k$, \cref{eq:R} turns into a regular matrix with total valency $2k$, with the same density of both intra- and cross-subgraphs edges.

 As discussed in Refs.~\onlinecite{scholes2023,scholes2024}, resources with structure as in \cref{eq:R} are particularly appealing for information processing.
 In fact, these resources allow for emergent states associated to distinguishable eigenvalues, well isolated from a large band of random states.
-By mapping the states associated to those peaks onto a Hilbert space, we obtain a platform for information logic that can be controlled by network manipulation.
-We will elaborate on this important concept further in the manuscript.
+The occurrence of emergent states is a common feature of Erd\"os-Renyi random graphs and expander families, such as the k-regular graphs. \cite{scholes2020entropy, scholes2024,lubotzky2012} By mapping the emergent states onto a Hilbert space, we obtain a platform for information processing that can be controlled by suitable network processing.
+We will elaborate on these important concepts further in the manuscript.

-We study the spectral properties of the resources by plotting in \cref{fig:histo_QL1} the distribution $\rho(\lambda)$ of the eigenvalues of \cref{eq:R} for increasing values of the valency $l$ of $C$.
+We study the spectral properties of the graph resources by plotting in \cref{fig:histo_QL1} the distribution $\rho(\lambda)$ of the eigenvalues of \cref{eq:R} for increasing values of the valency $l$ of the regular off-diagonal block $C$.